laro/Cilia/2 Standard Lib/7 File & Network.md

 - `connection.peerCredentials() -> String`
     - Returns platform-specific credentials identifying the peer, typically the process ID (PID) or user ID (UID) of the other party.
     - The format and contents depend on the operating system and connection type.

+#### LocalListener

+Listens for local inter-process connections.

+- `LocalListener::listen(String name) -> LocalListener`
+    - Creates a local listener identified by `name`.
+    - Throws if the name is already in use or cannot be registered.

+- `listener.accept() -> LocalConnection`
+    - Waits until a client connects and returns the connection.
+    - Blocks until a connection is available.
+- `listener.name() -> String`
+    - Returns the name of the listener.
+- `listener.close()`
+    - Stops listening for new connections.

 ### SerialPort